 Bear market.
 A bear market exists when the economy slows, investor sentiment is pessimistic, and security prices are falling.
 Although commonly referred to when discussing stocks, a bear market can occur for virtually any type of security, including bonds.

 Bond.
-A bond is an IOU issued by a company or government in return for money you loan them.
+A bond is an I.O.U.
+It’s issued by a company or government to you, in return for money you loan them for an agreed length of time.
 While you wait to get paid back, you are paid interest.
-If you want to sell your bond before the loan is due, you’ll receive less than the amount you loaned, if interest rates have risen.
+If you want to sell your bond before the agreed upon time, you’ll receive less than the amount you loaned–if interest rates have risen.
 The principles of bonds are such that, when interest rates go up, the price of bonds goes down.
 Bonds generally don’t keep pace with inflation.
 That’s because prices tend to increase during the duration of long term loans.
 Sometimes companies and governments can’t repay the loan.
 They default and you don’t get paid back.

 Bull market.
 A bull market exists during periods of economic recovery and expansion, investor optimism, and rising security prices.
 Although typically used in reference to stocks, bull markets can occur for virtually any type of security, including bonds.

 Capitalization (commonly called “cap”).
 A company’s market “capitalization” is essentially the market value of the company.
 When companies restructure to become publicly traded, they issue shares of stock to the general public at a specific price.
 The number of shares owned by the general public is called shares outstanding.
 Shares outstanding x price per share = market capitalization.
 Capitalization is commonly abbreviated to “cap” in the popular press.